bluemindset/cs425_fall18_tm_project1_924152_945470/docs/instructions.md

 localhost = hostname , 6868 = port , 10 = number of users , 1 = repetition
 ```

-Also to access the VM you can use
+Also to access the amazon VM you can use
 ```
 sudo ssh -i .ssh/* ubuntu@*.compute.amazonaws.com
 ```